-Analysis | Seven-in-10 new coronavirus cases are emerging in red states
+Analysis | Seven in 10 new coronavirus cases are emerging in red states

 We are therefore no longer surprised when we see data like this, from a new poll conducted by CNN: Eighty-seven percent of those who plan to vote for former vice president Joe Biden are very or somewhat concerned about the pandemic.
 Seventy-one percent of Trump voters aren’t.

 To some extent, this is also a function of how views of the pandemic first emerged.
-The first hotspots were in California, Washington and New York.
+The first hot spots were in California, Washington and New York.
 In New York City in April, thousands of people were dying a day.
 The pandemic was centered in cities in blue states, and red state residents, particularly in rural areas, seemed less concerned about the virus.

 That changed in early June.
 By then — shortly before Vice President Pence infamously boasted about the administration’s success in combating the virus — more new cases were emerging in states that supported Trump in 2016 than in those which voted for Hillary Clinton.

 When the pandemic was at its high, about three-quarters of new cases were in red states.
-Now, about 7-in-10 new cases are in red states.
+Now, about 7 in 10 new cases are in red states.

 It’s still the case, though, that many of those new cases are in blue counties.
 While more new cases are emerging in states that voted for Trump, those outbreaks were often in places that voted for Clinton.